scmktg/shopify/docs/01-architecture-decisions.md

 - Total JS shipped to client (product page): <250KB

 These are non-negotiable.
 If a feature breaks budget, it doesn't ship.

+## API version policy

+- Current: `2026-04` (latest stable as of build)
+- Update quarterly when Shopify releases new versions
+- Test against the new version on staging before bumping production env variable
+- Old versions are supported for ~12 months as a fallback

+## Caching policy

+- Use `unstable_cache` from `next/cache` to wrap Shopify queries
+- Tag caches consistently: `'products'`, `'collections'`, `'product:<handle>'`
+- Webhooks call `revalidateTag()` for affected tags
+- Never call Shopify on every request — fight the urge to add fresh data; ISR + on-demand revalidation is correct